Why Profit Margins Matter

 - Job costing with estimated vs actual tracking

-- Profitability reports by job type, customer, time period
+- Profitability views by job type, customer, and time period

 - Overhead allocation and tracking